cogentcore/cogent/craft/README.md

-# Cogent Shape: 3D Editor
+# Cogent Craft: 3D Editor

 This editor allows you to open, view, and edit 3D objects, using the supported object file formats.